-Students who are approved for Early Completion Status will not attend BCHS and will no longer be considered BCHS students and will lose all privileges attached to student status, including but not limited to the following: extra-curricular participation, student admission to extra-curricular activities, attendance at dances and social events (including prom), and senior class trip.
-Students will be permitted to participate in the graduation ceremony at the end of the school year.
+Students who are approved for Early Graduation will not attend BCHS and will no longer be considered BCHS students and will lose all privileges attached to student status, including but not limited to the following: extra-curricular participation, student admission to extra-curricular activities, attendance at dances and social events (including prom), and senior class trip.
+Students will receive diplomas at the January board meeting following 7th semester completion.